Qinhuangdao Hebei, China Travel Guide

 Download an offline Mandarin translation pack for your chosen app.
 This enables translation even without an internet connection.

-This section describes standard commercial activities and rather thanes how holidays may influence services and crowd levels.
+This section describes standard business operations and rather thanes how public holidays could influence services and crowd levels.

-Most banks operate Monday to Friday.
+Most the operating hours of banks Monday to Friday.
 ATMs are easy to find and accept international cards.

 Religious and public holidays influence services and lead to increased crowds.